sphero-inc/Sphero-Android-SDK/README.md

 ## Overview

 This Guide walks you through the basics of creating mobile apps for Android that leverage the Orbotix Sphero SDK.
-The examples in this guide were built using Java and although we strive to support **ALL** the various Android devices available there are a few that are known to cause problems.
+The examples in this guide were built using Java and although we strive to support **ALL** the various Android devices available, but there are a few that are known to cause problems.
 Visit our developer forum for more information.
 The goal of this developer guide along with sample code is to give the developer a taste of the wide variety of things Sphero can do, respond to, and keep track of.

 *In general this guide will walk you through:*